 Looking for wind sheltered CapeTown beaches?
 Or are you one of the surfers looking for a good breeze to do up your kite?

-Here are my tips which Capetown beaches you will have to go to - or for you surfers to avoid ;-) - when the wind blows or even howls in other parts of town.
+Here are our tips which Capetown beaches you should choose when the wind blows or even howls in other parts of town.

-Body Board Surfers and Kite surfers however will flock to the beaches to the North of Cape Town.
-Milnerton Lagoon, Sunset Beach and Blouberg’s beaches are the mekka for many surfers.
+Body Board Surfers and Kite surfers however will flock to the beaches to the North of Cape Town when the Cape Doctor calls.
+Milnerton Lagoon, Sunset Beach and Blouberg’s beaches are the mekka for many surfers and thus best to avoid for beach walks during southeasterly winds.

 If you do not mind heading up even further north, Langebaan Lagoon is stunningly beautiful with its turkoise lagoon too and offers both sheltered and windy beaches for this time of the year.